 Any notion that the MC20 is going to be as smoothly rounded as a pebble on a beach are shattered when the V6 fires into life.
 It’s not a typically anodyne V6 burr, but deep chested, snarly and only just on the right side of raucous.
 Initially, that seems at odds with the rest of the car, because the MC20 is outstandingly comfortable and refined.
 The ride quality in the default ‘GT’ mode is very good at isolating the occupants from the worst of British roads, and the V6 soon settles down into little more than a distant rumble as the box flicks seamlessly up the gears.
 The steering is light, but you soon learn to trust in its accuracy, and reflect instead on what an appealing way this Maserati would be to travel long distances in.

 Corsa peels back some of the electronic traction and stability systems, while you can turn and hold the wheel again to turn everything off.
 As long as you’re prepared for the V6’s sudden burst of torque that loosens the rear wheels in an instant, it’s relatively easy to find yourself playing with the throttle, teasing the MC20 into small slides and generally behaving in a way you’d never imagine in a near-£200,000 supercar.
-Even the brake pedal feel is impressive, with a solid, weighty bite point near the top of the pedal’s travel that makes it especially easy to judge small braking inputs.
+The brake pedal feel is impressive, but the pedal itself is quite long.
+This might have something to do with the tough life of this particular press car, as when we tested it early in 2022 it came with a more solid, weighty bite point near the top of the pedal’s travel that made it easier to judge small braking inputs.
 Overall, and quite unexpectedly, there are definite parallels between this car and how our evo favourite, the Alpine A110 drives.
 Bigger, heavier, less lithe, yes, but parallels all the same.